Wutung language: Location

+Wutung village has the only official land border crossing in Papua New Guinea and so has various related facilities such as a customs and immigration office and associated officials.

 Phonology

 Wutung has fifteen consonants and seven vowels, six of which have nasal variants.
 This gives a total of 28 phonemes.
 Wutung also makes suprasegmental distinctions in tone.

 Consonants

 Wutung is one of the very few languages that lack velar consonants.